temabuchka88/attendee/docs/voice_agents.md

 ```

 4. The agent will be loaded once the bot joins the meeting and starts recording.
 It will ask you to book an appointment at a healthcare provider.

+For a similar example using Tavus to render a photorealistic avatar, see [here](https://attendee.dev/tavus_voice_agent_example).